A practical guide to Zendesk integrations with GPT-5-Pro

 Comparison of Zendesk integration options

-To make things even clearer, here’s a simple breakdown of how the three options compare.
+Here’s a breakdown of how these three paths compare.

 | Feature | Zendesk Native AI | Typical Marketplace Apps | eesel AI |